 A Toll Road to Sprawl

-Traffic on US 74 east of Charlotte is bad, its many stoplights and strip development making it one of the worst corridors in the region.
-It's clear that something needs to be done, but paving over hundreds of acres of woods and fields to build a 20-mile toll road at a cost of more than $800 million is not the answer.
+Traffic on US 74 east of Charlotte is bad, and it's clear that something needs to be done.
+But paving over hundreds of acres of woods and century-old farms to build a 20-mile toll road at a cost of almost $900 million is not the answer.

 Better solutions exist that are fiscally responsible and would protect the region's air and water quality, but the NC Department of Transportation and local officials want to plow ahead with the Monroe Bypass.

 In 2012, the United States Court of Appeals for the Fourth Circuit agreed with SELC that federal and state agencies illegally failed to consider and disclose to the public the potential sprawl-inducing impacts of the 20-mile highway bypass near Charlotte.

 Bypass would saddle taxpayers with decades of debt

 The proposed highway would run parallel to US 74, bypass the city of Monroe and connect to the I-485 beltway southeast of Charlotte.
 NCDOT and the North Carolina Turnpike Authority are touting it as a toll road.
 Local commuters would have to pay as much as $1,300 a year to use the highway, yet that revenue is projected to cover less than a third of the project's $898 million cost.
 To make up the difference, taxpayers statewide will be required to fork out $24 million a year for up to 40 years.

 That's funding that can't be spent on critically needed transportation projects in the Charlotte region or elsewhere.
 North Carolina has billions of dollars of transportation needs and a severe shortfall in funding.
 We should not be spending our scarce transportation resources on this massive, unnecessary project.